 I started this series quite by accident, but it has worked out very well and I have a number of good, small quilt tops made from something for which I didn’t have an immediate use.
 I had a box of quilt ‘dreg’ ends.
 Dreg is an ugly word as it conjures an image of grounds in an empty coffee cup or discarded tea leaves.
-These were simply pieces and parts that don’t have an immediate need or use.
-Most were the edges cut off of a quilt after squaring it up.
+What I had were, simply, pieces and parts that don’t have an immediate need or use.
+Most were the edges cut off of quilts after squaring up.
 Some were quite large.
 For some reason, in 2017, I decided to go through the box in which they were stored.
-I was on a sort of clearing jag and as I tossed out strips to get them out of the way, a kind of design emerged.
+I was on a clearing jag and as I tossed out strips to get them out of the way, a kind of design emerged.

 Since then, I have gone through that hidden, out of sight box.
 I have found all of my quilt edges and made tops that will keep someone warm and happy.
 The thing is that I keep getting edges back.
 They tend to accumulate, so I can make more of them.

 In August 2020, I took some edges out of the giant pile that I had accumulated and quickly put together Ends n.9.
 I kind of like the strips going horizontal.
-This will be quilted by Alison.
+This was be quilted by Alison.